loading...

 How can I pick up my bib number?

-Event bib numbers must be picked up at Packet Pick-up on Friday, June 7 and Saturday, June 8, during regularly scheduled hours.
-Participants who sign up and pay for race day Packet Pick-up, can pick up their race materials starting at 5:30 a.m. on race day.
+Event bib numbers must be picked up at Packet Pick-up at the Roosevelt Collection (150 W. Roosevelt) from 10 a.m. to 8 p.m. on Friday, May 30 and from 9 a.m. to 4 p.m. on Saturday, May 31.
+Participants who signed up and pay for race day Packet Pick-up can pick up their race materials starting at 5:30 a.m. on race day.
+Race day Packet Pick-up is now sold out.

 Will I be able to check my gear?